codex-storage/codex-research/design/proof-erasure-coding.md

     |p| | | | | |    |p| | | | | |    |p| | | | | |    |p| | | | | |
     -------------    -------------    -------------    -------------

-    parity blocks
+    parity shards

-This is repeated for each element inside the blocks.
+This is repeated for each element inside the shards.
+In this manner, we can employ erasure coding on a Galois field of 2^8 to encode 256 shards of data, no matter how big the shards are.

 Adversarial erasure
 -------------------